BDC Hamburger Icon

 The USDA’s Rural Business Enterprise Grant Program provides grants to public entities to offer training and technical support to small businesses with fewer than 50 new workers and less than $1 million in gross revenue.

-Unlike many other grants on this list, the USDA Rural Business Enterprise Grant is awarded to public entities, such as towns, state agencies, nonprofits or universities, which then use the grant to support local small businesses within rural communities.
+Unlike many other grants on this list, the USDA Rural Business Enterprise Grant is awarded to public entities, such as towns, state agencies, nonprofits or universities.
+They then use the grant to support local small businesses within rural communities.

-These grants can be used for a wide range of purposes, according to the USDA:
+These grants can be used for a wide range of purposes, including the following:

 • Training and technical assistance, such as project planning, business counseling and training, market research, feasibility studies, professional or technical reports, and producer service improvements

-• Acquisition or development of land, easements or rights of way; construction, conversion, renovation of buildings; plants, machinery, equipment, access for streets and roads; parking areas and utilities
+• Acquisition or development of land, easements or rights of way; construction, conversion and renovation of buildings; plants, machinery, equipment, access for streets and roads; parking areas and utilities

 • Pollution control and abatement

-• The capitalization of revolving loan funds, including funds that will make loans for startups and working capital
+• The capitalization of revolving loan funds, including funds intended for startups and working capital

 • Distance adult learning for job training and advancement